 - Is less likely to shrink or expand.

-- Has increased stability and durability.
+- Has increased stability and durability."

-Getting the Details Right
+Timber Cladding: Getting the Details Right

 It is crucial to get the corner details and those around windows and doors right when it comes to timber cladding, both for aesthetic purposes and to ensure moisture is not allowed to seep behind the boards.

 The most common way to deal with corners is to fix a length of timber which has been cut into at the back to form a V-shape that fits over the corner.
 The boards then fix into this piece of timber where they meet the corner.

-Timber Cladding Alternatives
+Timber Cladding Costs

-At the cheapest end of the market lies basic softwood boarding, coming in at around just £5-8/m².
+When it comes to timber cladding, at the cheapest end of the market lies basic softwood boarding, coming in at around just £5-8/m².
 However, if left in its raw state it would deteriorate very quickly.
 It requires regular painting and staining and will need three coats of stain alone when it is installed.

 Cedar will cost around five times the price of untreated softwood, but will last 60 years or so with little maintenance.
 Larch is often now used in place of cedar or other hardwoods due to its cheaper price.

 Timber merchants, online stores and cladding specialists are all options when it comes to buying your timber cladding.
-Some claddings come pre-treated, stained or painted, whilst others are supplied ready for you to finish — the cheaper, but more time consuming option.
+Some claddings come pre-treated, stained or painted, whilst others are supplied ready for you to finish — the cheaper, but more time-consuming option.

 Timber cladding can be – and often is – fitted on a DIY basis, but if you would prefer to leave it to the professionals, then your carpenter will carry out this task.
 Alternatively, some of the specialists, such as Marley Eternit, offer installation services.

-- SQUARE EDGE.
-This type of boarding has a uniform thickness, usually between 12-18mm, whilst widths of boards vary from 125mm to 225mm.
+- Square edge: This type of boarding has a uniform thickness, usually between 12-18mm, whilst widths of boards vary from 125mm to 225mm.
 Many fibre cement boards are square edge.

-- FEATHER EDGE.
-Boards are tapered across their width.
+- Feather edge: Boards are tapered across their width.
 This style of board produces a rustic, rural appearance that is perfect for more traditional homes, or barn-style self-builds.

 Horizontally mounted boards are preferable to vertically mounted ones as they produce greater resistance to moisture penetration.
 In cases where vertical weatherboarding is used, the overlap should face away from the prevailing wind.